featurist/pogoscript/guide.md

 	sum (1, 2) 3
 	=> 6

+Or

+	sum (1, 2, 3)
+	=> 6

 Now all of the above is true if there is a name, in this case `sum`.
-It's time to introduce some new terminology to help us, the *form*.
-All of the examples you've seen so far are forms.
+It's time to introduce some new terminology to help us: all of the examples you've seen so far are *forms*.
 A form is a list of words, numbers, strings and expressions in parentheses.
 (They can also contain blocks and parameters, but we'll get to that soon.)
 A form has a name if it contains some words, like our `sum` example above.
 If a form doesn't have a name, for example, if it's all arguments like this:

 	(sum, 1, 2, 3)